centreon/centreon-documentation/en/monitoring/pluginpacks.md

 - A plugin that executes the monitoring commands from a poller.
 Plugins are installed using the command line interface.

-- A pack that contains commands, Host templates and service templates.
+- A pack that contains commands, host templates and service templates.
 Packs are installed via the Centreon interface.
 For each type of equipment, the templates determine which indicators will be monitored and set default warning and critical thresholds (these may be